-Figure 5-102: Feature License tab
+Figure 5-84: Feature License tab

-Click 1 to expand the details for each feature.
+Click • to expand the details for each feature.

 - Modes shows the printing modes available.

-See "Printing Modes" on page 49. - Materials shows basic model materials available. - Digital Materials shows the digital materials available. - Mixed Tray shows if your license enables printing a build tray containing objects, using a different model material for each.
+See "High Quality/Speed Setting" on page 38.

+- Materials shows model materials available.

 Monitoring and Managing Print Jobs

 In the Job Manager screen of Objet Studio, you monitor and manage jobs sent to the printer.
 There are a few differences between Objet Studio on client workstations and on the computer connected directly to the 3D printer-the server workstation.